 - We’ll be ready to share the good news by announcing the finalists for each Award, with the exception of the Minister’s Biosecurity Award.
 Imagery to support your entry will be called for once finalists have been announced.

-October/November (date TBC): Winners announced at the Awards dinner
+Monday 31 October 2022: Winners announced at the Awards dinner

 - The New Zealand Biosecurity Awards culminates with a dinner in Auckland.
 Finalists will be recognised, winners announced and the recipient of the coveted New Zealand Biosecurity Supreme Award revealed.